 Brandt et al. (1998) introduced a two-plug launching system (Fig. 8) adapted to subsea operations from its original fixed installation concept (Lavaure and Galiana, 1991).
 This cementing head offers enhanced reliability because of a simpler cement-plug design in which the plugs are isolated in their container from the main fluid flow.
 Plugs are released from the subsea tool without physical contact between the darts and the plugs, avoiding dart-to-plug or ball-to-plug sealing problems.

-A surface dart launcher contains two identical darts launched during cementing.
+A surface dart launcher contains two identical darts launched during cementing (Cementing in drilling).
 Darts are remotely released, reducing rig time and increasing the safety of the operation.
 Using darts instead of a free-fall ball helps prevent contamination, provides positive fluid displacement, wipes the drill pipe clean, and saves time.
 Uninterrupted high pump rates improve mud removal (mud conditioning) because the fluid is neither resting nor allowed to gel at any time.

 The darts release casing wiper plugs when they reach the subsea tool.
 Because the dart launcher is modular, adding segments is easy.
 This increases the number of darts that can be launched.